chris-day/ISO20022-MetadataHub/README.md

 The first load will take a significant period of time.
 If you want something smaller then I'd suggest the SWIFT4Corporates repository.

-The use of the BizTermType BDE (Business Data Element), if you haven't created this, then please do so.
+The use of the BizTermType BDE (Business Data Element), if you haven't create this, then please do so.

 ## Like this ?